Italy to present tax break package to fight youth unemployment

 Wednesday's cabinet meeting comes ahead of a European Union summit in Brussels where youth unemployment will on the agenda.

-Leaders agreed in April to set aside six billion euros (5.08 billion pounds) from their long-term budget to combat youth joblessness, with more than half of those aged under 25 in Greece, Spain and other regions out of work.
+Leaders agreed in April to set aside six billion euros ($7.86 billion) from their long-term budget to combat youth joblessness, with more than half of those aged under 25 in Greece, Spain and other regions out of work.

 Letta told the Chamber of Deputies on Tuesday that the package of measures will include "forms of fiscal incentives for companies that take on young people in economic difficulty or convert temporary contracts into permanent ones."